Bali Regional House of Representatives: Membership and elections

 All DPRD members must be elected as members of political parties.

 From the 1971 election until 2024, elections for DPRD were held simultaneously with those for the national legislature, the DPR.
 However, following a Constitutional Court decision in 2025, starting from the 2029 election, DPRD elections will be held separately from the national legislative elections.

-Members are elected for seven-year terms, replacing the previous five-year terms.
-It's has no term of limits.
+Members are elected for five-year terms without term limits..
+An exception applies for the elected members of the 2024-2029 period, whose term is extended until 2031 due to the new requirement of a 2-2.5 year gap between national elections and local elections.

 Since the 2004 election, DPRD members have been elected through an open list proportional representation system, using the Sainte-Laguë method to allocate seats since the 2019 election.

 The national parliamentary threshold, used in elections to the DPR, does not apply to DPRD elections.
 Although the 2014 election initially proposed a 3.5 percent threshold for both DPR and DPRD, the Constitutional Court of Indonesia struck down the threshold for DPRDs in 2013, limiting it to DPR elections only.

-The Indonesian electoral law of 2017 sets the number of DPRD seats according to the population of each region, as defined in the ranges below: